 GPS Policy - Modernization

 The Boeing IIF Series includes a total of 12 satellites.
 The first satellite launched in May 2010.
-As of August, 2012 there are two operational IIF satellites in the GPS constellation.
-A third satellite is planned for launch on 4 October, 2012.
+As of November 2014 there are eight operational IIF satellites in the GPS constellation.
+A ninth satellite is planned for launch on 25 March 2015.

 A fourth civilian signal is planned for GPS block III vehicles designated L1C.
 This signal will be added to the existing L1 carrier and will provide international interoperatability of satellites.
-Future design of GPS block III satellites will also include Distress Alerting Satellite System (DASS) for search and rescue (source: http://www.gps.gov/systems/gps/modernization/civilsignals/).
+Future design of GPS Block III satellites will also include Search and Rescue (SAR) System.

 Precision Navigation Operations Worldwide

 GPS offers the capability to provide a safe and efficient seamless satellite-based

 global navigation system that will be responsive to the future needs of civil

 aviation.
 The addition of L5 will provide aviation and other transportation applications

 The availability of L5 offers the potential of providing precision approach capability throughout the footprint of a satellite-based augmentation system (SBAS) geostationary (GEO) satellite.
 Even outside the defined SBAS service areas, users in the footprint of these broadcasts, which is essentially most of the world, will be able to use dual frequency avionics (L1 and L5) to provide a precision approach capability with little or no ground infrastructure investment.
 These dual frequency avionics will use integrity data from augmentation system corrections that are broadcast from Geostationary Earth Orbit Satellites (GEOs) on L1 and L5.